BrandonPotter/GoogleAuthenticator/README.md

 * Don't use the secret key and `ManualEntryKey` interchangeably. `ManualEntryKey` is used to enter into the authenticator app when scanning a QR code is impossible and is derived from the secret key ([discussion example](https://github.com/BrandonPotter/GoogleAuthenticator/issues/54))

 # Notes
-On linux, you need to ensure `libgdiplus` is installed if you want to generate QR Codes.
+On linux, if you use QRCoder instead of SkiaSharp.QRCode, you need to ensure `libgdiplus` is installed if you want to generate QR Codes.
 See [https://github.com/codebude/QRCoder/issues/227](https://github.com/codebude/QRCoder/issues/227).